CERT LOGO

 IS-317.A: Introduction to Community Emergency Response Team (CERTs)

-An optional pre-requisite for CERT Basic classroom training or just to learn more about the program, check out FEMA's Independent Study (IS) course IS-317.A.
+An optional training before the CERT Basic classroom training or just to learn more about the program, check out FEMA's Independent Study (IS) course IS-317.A.